-The reasons for the growth in identity theft and fraud are complex, but here we will look at some of the statistics behind the increase; how fraudsters use your data; why social media is a key element and how you can reduce the risk of becoming a victim.
+The reasons for the growth in identity theft and fraud are complex, but we’ll look at some of the statistics behind the increase; how fraudsters use your data; why social media is a key element and how you can reduce the risk of becoming a victim.

-There are various ways criminals can use identity theft to steal money, once they have got hold of your information it is case of trying to extract as much as possible before the crime is uncovered.
+There are various ways criminals can use identity theft to steal money.
+Once they’ve got your information, it’s a case of trying to extract as much as possible before the crime is discovered and you cancel your cards and change your passwords.
 This is why it’s important to be vigilant and to be aware of any unusual activity on your bank or credit accounts.

 Identity fraud is when a criminal uses your personal data to open a new account or take out a new financial product.
-For example, a stolen passport and discarded utility bills could be used as proof of identity and address and be used to open a new bank account.
+For example, a lost or stolen passport and discarded utility bills could be used as proof of identity and address, and be used to open a new bank account.

 Facility takeover fraud is when an existing account is hijacked – this might be because a fraudster got hold of a pin code or password that gave them access to one of your accounts.
 There are various ways this can happen – through phishing, email scams, discarded letters or computer viruses that hack stored information.

-The first step to reducing the risk of identity theft is to ensure that you don’t give criminals easy access to your information.
-This means shredding documents that you are throwing away – bank statements, utility bills, credit card statements – anything that could be used as proof of identity or that has information about your accounts.
+- Don’t give criminals easy access to information about yourself; shred documents that you are throwing away, such as bank statements, utility bills and credit card statements – anything that could be used as proof of identity or that has information about your accounts

-If you use social media, make sure your privacy settings prevent people you don’t know from accessing too much information.
-If you use open networks like Twitter, do not give away sensitive details like your address or phone number.
-A cautious approach is best, especially if someone contacts you asking for information.
+- If you use social media, make sure your privacy settings prevent people you don’t know from accessing too much information.
+If you use open networks like Twitter, do not give away sensitive details like your address or phone number

 If you are interested in keeping a keener eye on your personal information, your Equifax Credit Report & Score, which includes WebDetect, is free for the first 30 days then £7.95 monthly, and provides you with daily alerts if we find your personal data on websites used by fraudsters.